 - Regular twin sheets with extra deep corners or jersey sheets (t-shirt material) also fit all beds

-The University has partnered with dormroom to provide a convenient program offering brand new, high-quality, custom sheets for sale that are guaranteed to fit our beds.
+The University has partnered with Dormify to provide a convenient program offering brand new, high-quality, custom sheets for sale that are guaranteed to fit our beds.
 Value Paks, bathroom essentials, room décor, and more are also available.

 Additional Items